igucalo78/helm-charts/cw-cell-wrapper/README.md

     nodePort: 31832
 ```

-**NOTE:** As the CW is deployed along with the Accelleran 5G CU normally, we can use the NATS server of the 5G CU instead of deploying a separate NATS.
+**NOTE 1:** As the CW is deployed along with the Accelleran 5G CU normally, we can use the NATS server of the 5G CU instead of deploying a separate NATS.
 Hence, we for example specify the 31100 port which is the default NATS port for the 5G CU deployment.
 Otherwise, we can deploy a separate instance of NATS using the CW Helm chart.

 ## Install the CW
 To install the CW, use the Helm install command and provide the custom values file created in the previous step (don't forget to update the helm repo to fetch the latest stable helm chart):